antoineleclair/arduino-nrf24l01/README.md

 Arduino-nRF24L01+
 =================

-This is a library for using the nRF24L01+ with Arduino.
+A library for using the nRF24L01+ with Arduino.

+You can find the C version for AVR chips here: <https://github.com/antoineleclair/avr-nrf24l01>.

 Connections
 -----------